-- Begin by getting into Marjariasana (Cat stretch).
+- Begin by getting into the Cat Stretch (Marjariasana).

 - Breathe out and bring your right knee forward to touch the right wrist.

-- Bending the knee, bring your ankle near the groin region.
-Now slide the right foot towards the left hand, till the toes touch the left wrist.
+- Bend the knee, and bring your ankle near the groin region.
+Now, slide the right foot towards the left hand, till the toes touch the left wrist.

 - Slide the left leg back so that it touches the floor.
 Keeping the knee straight, ensure that the front of the foot is touching the ground, while the sole faces the ceiling.